 But be smart and get a “skip the line” ticket for the Hard Rock Café in advance.

-39. Jump yourself happy in the trampoline park
+Jump yourself happy

 The Jumphouse is probably one of the favorite places for children of bouncing age.
 Here the little ones can burn off all their energy with all kinds of cool activities – there are basketball hoops, somersault areas, climbing courses, arcade games and lots more.
 The Jumphouse has 2 facilities – one in Poppenbüttel and one in Stellingen.